The concept of ‘fixed mindset’ vs ‘growth mindset’ was first brought to light by Carol Dweck, a professor of psychology at Stanford University.

 If so, the chances are that you’rea growth-minded person.

 If you, however, think that we’re given things and that there are certain matters that are beyond our control, then you’re probably edging towards the fixed mindset crowd.

 The point is not to label ourselves or pinpoint where one should belong.

 The whole purpose of touching base with these terms is to encourage you to do little things every day that will make you feel and look better.

 1. Believe in your skills and abilities

-The first step is to starting believing in your own skills and abilities.
+The first step is to start believing in your own skills and abilities.

 Practice having a can-do attitude because you can actually do more and be greater than what you may imagine.
 Believe that you can overcome diverse struggles and improve!

 To help yourself, set yourself a goal and visualize achieving it.
 When all of these steps are put into action, simply enjoy the process towards your own improvement.